Resources for Parents Homeschooling Gifted Children

 - Social and emotional needs: It comes as a surprise to many people that gifted children often face challenges that children of average ability do not encounter.
 People who are not familiar with the gifted assume that advanced learners have it easy and they they’re smart enough to solve problems on their own.
 Parents of gifted children, however, are keenly aware that this is not the case.
 Some of our best resources are reflective books that every parent should read, whether or not he or she is homeschooling.
 Out of Sync: Essays on Giftedness is a valuable collection of essays by gifted advocate and expert Stephanie S. Tolan that will enlighten and reassure parents of gifted children.
 An enlightening book that any parent of a gifted will find valuable is The Essential Guidebook for Parents of Gifted Children.
 An important discussion on many aspects of giftedness can be found in Off the Charts: Asynchrony and the Gifted Child.
 Parents of highly intense children can benefit from reading “Mellow Out,” They Say.
 If Only I Could.
 These parents can also benefit from reading From Stress to Success.
 The book Embracing the Whole Gifted Self will enable parents to help their gifted children find balance in their lives.
 The engaging story of My Twice-Exceptional Murphy offers a unique perspective on the relationship between a care provider and a twice-exceptional individual—in this case a dog; this book is good reading not only for parents but also for children.
-A valuable book on parenting girls is Reclaiming the Lives of Gifted Girls, which provides insight into the forces that keep girls from achieving in our society.
 As a publisher of books for gifted children, we are pleased to offer books for their parents as well.
 Being a parent of a gifted child, while an amazing experience, is not always easy, and we want to help you provide the best experiences you can for your child.
 (Parents of gifted children should remember that the tree never falls far from the apple….)